-We will determine the comparable yield for the notes and will provide that comparable yield and the related projected payment schedule (or information about how to obtain them) in the pricing supplement for the notes, which we will file with the SEC.
-The comparable yield for the notes will be determined based upon a variety of factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities at the time of issuance.
-The comparable yield and projected payment schedule are determined solely to calculate the amount on which you will be taxed with respect to the notes in each year and are neither a prediction nor a guarantee of what the actual yield will be.
+For purposes of U.S. federal income tax reporting, we will determine the yield to maturity for the notes and will provide that yield to maturity, and the related OID accrual schedule (or information about how to obtain them), in the pricing supplement for the notes, which we will file with the SEC.
+The yield to maturity and OID accrual schedule are determined solely to calculate the amount on which you will be taxed with respect to the notes in each year and are neither a prediction nor a guarantee of what the actual yield will be.